leahaiach/roundforesttask/readme.txt

  we could make it case-insensitive if it is considerate as duplicate.

 -->We are interested in using full multi core CPU power.
-I could implement it using java 8 streams in order to distribute the line reading and processing.
+I could implement it using java 8 streams in order to distribute the lines reading and processing.

 -->We will be running this on machine with 500MB of RAM.
 How do you make sure that we are not using more than that?
 -->How are you going to monitor the memory usage of your program?